TheMilkies/Cate/readme.md

 The `.cate` extension is not required in the command.   (example: `cate build`).

 #### Flags (options)
+- `-h`: Shows help.
-- `-tN`: Changes the thread count to N
+- `-tN`: Changes the thread count to N.
-- `-v`: Shows the current Cate installation version
+- `-v`: Shows the current installed Cate version.
 - `-D`: Disables all `system()` lines in script.

 Cate will only run **one** cate file per command.